ibm-client-engineering/solution-kafka-prometheus/readme.md

 - Firing
 ![Prometheus alert](assets/alert-example2.png)

-When an alert fires it follows its coonfiguration in the alertmanager.yml which is populated through the values file.
+When an alert fires it follows its configuration in the alertmanager.yml which is populated through the values file.
 - From here you can control the frequency of alerts per group
 - Alert intervals
 - Alert timeouts